mustafabin/lab-replica/README.md

-dont forget to change the remote b4 u push
+Dont forget to change the remote b4 u push